Multi-Game PC Setup with Dynamic Instructions Display

 MAME

-Most of the games in my own setup are emulated games with command line arugments to load a save state.
+Most of the games in my own setup are emulated games with command line arguments to load a save state.
 For example, MAME would be launched with the following at the bottom of the batch file:

 cd C:\Games\MAME\